Test

 output as different test names.
 The test name must be set as a property

 of the returned array.
-This is done by the rename function provided
+This is done by the group function provided

 by the framework, which returns the passed array with the name property

-Tests start with a context, which is an empty object.
+Tests start with a context containing only $meta.
 Subsequent steps can

 useful for snapshot testing